- 1 How to stop alcohol cravings? Medication to stop drinking

 - Diseases of the stomach and duodenum, neuritis of the optic nerve, and also in the elderly (after 60 years).

-Effervescent tablet Antabuse taken inside, previously dissolved in water (1/2 cup).
+Effervescent tablet Antabuse for quit drinking taken inside, previously dissolved in water (1/2 cup).

 The drug is used only under the supervision of a doctor.
 Therapy is prescribed after a thorough clinical examination of the patient and a warning about abstinence from drinking during treatment, as well as possible complications and consequences.

 The drug is taken according to an individual scheme, determined by the attending physician, at the rate of 0.2-0.5 g 1-2 times a day.

 After 7-10 days from the start of therapy, it is necessary to conduct a disulfiram-alcohol test.